aws/aws-connected-device-framework/documentation/docs/development/quickstart.md

 cdf-core> pnpm run commit
 ```

-+ When you finished your implementation, and ensured that all existing tests run as well as adding any new tests, push your branch to the CodeCommit repo:
++ When you have finished with your implementation, and ensured that all existing unit tests pass as well as creating any new tests, push your branch to the CodeCommit repo:

 ```sh
 cdf-core> git push my-branch